 sudo apt install -y ./discord.deb

-During the COVID-19 pandemic, we saw a massive rise in the usage of collaboration tools, and the trend managed to keep on going as work from home is becoming more and more popular.
-Any business today is almost unthinkable without collaboration tools, and we have two suggestions for you.
-One that is nearly as old as the "modern" internet and one of newer date: Pidgin and Slack.
+During the COVID-19 pandemic, we saw a massive rise in the usage of collaboration tools, and the trend continued as work from home became increasingly popular.
+Today, any business is almost unthinkable without collaboration tools, and we have two suggestions for you: one that is nearly as old as the “modern” internet and one that is newer: Pidgin and Slack.

 Pidgin is primarily an instant messaging client, but numerous plugins can extend its functionality.
 It allows connection to multiple chat networks simultaneously, and you can install it by executing the following in the Terminal: